-New Accounting Standard
+New Accounting Standards

 On September 17, 2020, the Financial Accounting Standards Board (FASB) issued an Accounting Standards Update (ASU) No. 2020-07 Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-This new standard is intended to increase transparency around contributed nonfinancial assets (also known as "gifts in-kind") received by not-for-profit (NFP) organizations, including information on how those assets are used and how they are valued.
-This new standard requires that an NFP present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets.
+This standard is intended to increase transparency around contributed nonfinancial assets (also known as "gifts in-kind") received by not-for-profit (NFP) organizations, including information on how those assets are used and how they are valued.
+This standard requires that an NFP present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets.
 In addition, there are expanded disclosure requirements.
-This ASU is effective for the Organization beginning on January 1, 2022 and did not result in a significant change to the consolidated financial statements.
+This ASU was effective for the Organization beginning on January 1, 2022, and did not result in a significant change to the 2022 consolidated financial statements.
+However, the Organization received a donation of land on May 30, 2023, with a fair market value of \$630,000 and assumed liens of \$472,500.
+The Organization recorded the difference, \$157,500, as Contributed Nonfinancial Assets for 2023.
+The liens were subsequently released in full on January 24, 2024.